jackyzha0/quartz/content/notes/07-location-sensors.md

 		- Angle to reference point determined by means of special antennas
 	- Positions of reference points have to be known
 	- 3D-positioning requires three reference points (triangulation)
 ![Angulation](https://i.imgur.com/8k8aD5h.png)
+> [!INFO] if you have two reference points and the angle towards them, you can get the location

 - (Tri)lateration
 	- Based on distances between device and reference points
 	- Calculated e.g. by time of arrival (ToA) or signal strength
 	- Positions of reference points have to be known
 	- 3D-positioning requires three reference points (trilateration)
 ![Lateration](https://i.imgur.com/KQTJDSH.png)
+> [!INFO] siimilra to triangulation but you need three points and its calculated using distancees not angles. the distances can be calculated by time of arrival of a signal

 ## Cell-based
 - Positioning based on GSM cell ID